Jeiwan/uniswapv3-book/content/docs/milestone_2/tick-bitmap-index.md

     ...
 ```

-Similarly, when selling $Y$, we're:
+Similarly, when selling $y$, we're:
 1. taking next tick's word and bit positions;
 1. making a different mask, where all bits to the left of next tick bit position are ones and all the bits to the right
 are zeros;